fivdi/pigpio/doc/gpio.md

 ```

-#### waveAddSerial(baud, dataBits, stopBits, offset, numBytes, str)
+#### waveAddSerial(baud, dataBits, stopBits, offset, numBytes, message)
 Adds a waveform representing serial data to the existing waveform (if any).
 - baud - the baud rate, 50 - 1000000
 - dataBits - 1 - 32
 - stopBits - 2 - 8
 - offset - The serial data starts offset microseconds from the start of the waveform, 2 - 8
 - numBytes - Number of bytes to be sent
-- str - String message to be sent
+- message - Message as string to be sent

+Returns the new total number of pulses in the current waveform.

 #### waveCreate()
 Creates a waveform from added data.

-Returns a waveId.
+Returns a wave id.

 #### waveDelete(waveId)
-Deletes a waveform by the given waveId
+Deletes a waveform by the given wave id.
+Returns this.

 #### waveTxSend(waveId, waveMode)
 - waveId - >=0, as returned by waveCreate
 - waveMode - WAVE_MODE_ONE_SHOT, WAVE_MODE_REPEAT, WAVE_MODE_ONE_SHOT_SYNC or WAVE_MODE_REPEAT_SYNC
-Transmits a waveform
+Transmits a waveform.

+NOTE: Any hardware PWM started by hardwarePwmWrite will be cancelled.

+Returns the number of DMA control blocks in the waveform.

 #### waveChain(waveChain)
 - waveChain - Buffer of waves to be transmitted, contains an ordered list of wave_ids and optional command codes and related data
 Transmits a chain of waveforms.

+Returns this.

 The following command codes are supported: